 We have assembled a group of eight professionals with an undergraduate degree in English whose careers can serve as an inspiration for our students.
 Our mentors will visit your Introduction to English Studies class (EN 1111) and will be available by email to answer questions that you have about career options.

-Ms. Allen graduated from Mississippi State University (“MSU “) with a Bachelor of Arts in English in May 2006 and subsequently earned a Juris Doctorate from Cumberland School of Law at Samford University in May 2009.
+Sheena Allen graduated from Mississippi State University with a Bachelor of Arts in English and subsequently earned a Juris Doctorate from Cumberland School of Law at Samford University.

 Following admission to the Alabama State Bar in September 2009, Ms. Allen began her career as a Deputy District Attorney in Montgomery, Alabama.
 In that capacity, her law practice was focused largely on litigation, managing felony cases throughout the various phases of criminal prosecution, such as grand jury proceedings, bench and jury trials, and post-conviction matters.
-Currently, Ms. Allen works an Attorney Advisor for a federal governmental agency, where her chief duty is drafting opinions for Administrative Law Judges regarding claims arising under Title II and Title XVI of the Social Security Act.
+Currently, Sheena works as a Staff Counsel/Hearing Officer in the Washington, D.C. area, providing legal research, drafting decisions, and participating in the judicial functions for a federal agency.

-Despite being the first in her family to enter a field notorious for its lack of diversity, Ms. Allen has enjoyed a successful career, including training certification from the National District Attorneys Association, cash awards for her work performance, and teaching certification from the Alabama State Bar for continuing legal education.
-Ms. Allen attributes her accomplishments, in part, to building positive relationships with others, and looks forward to continuing to do so through her role as a Career Mentor at MSU.
+Despite being the first in her family to enter a field notorious for its lack of diversity, Sheena has enjoyed a successful career, including training certification from the National District Attorneys Association, teaching certification from the Alabama State Bar for continuing legal education, and cash awards for her work performance.
+She attributes her accomplishments, in part, to building positive relationships with others, and looks forward to continuing to do so through her role as a Career Mentor at MSU.